wisp-lang/wisp/Readme.md

 #### Loops

-The classic way to build a loop in a Lisp is a recursive call, and it’s in wisp as well.
+The classic way to build a loop in a LISP is a recursive call, and it’s in wisp as well.
 To do that it provides `loop` `recur` pair.